Moduli of flat connections in positive characteristic

-We can use this to deduce a generalization of a result of Laszlo and Pauly.
-In their paper \cite{MR1810690} they prove that the zero fibre of the deformed Hitchin fibration from the stack of semi-stable $t$-connections to the Hitchin base is universally closed.
+\begin{proof} It has been shown by Nitsure (cf. \cite[Thm.
+6.1]{MR1085642}) that the Hitchin map is universally closed.
+Faithfully flat descent theory allows one to deduce the analogous assertion for $\HdR$. \end{proof}

-Using descent theory and properness of the Hitchin map for the moduli space of Higgs bundles (cf. \cite[Thm.
-6.1]{MR1085642}), this implies Corollary \ref{cor:proper}.
-Here we replace the stacks by their GIT-versions, i.e. we only consider semi-stable bundles, identify semi-stable bundles with isomorphic associated graded of the Jordan-H\"older filtration (S-equivalence) and moreover rigidify the stacks.
+Corollary \ref{cor:proper} is a generalisation of a result of Laszlo and Pauly.
+In their paper \cite{MR1810690} they prove that the zero fibre of the twisted Hitchin fibration from the stack of semistable $t$-connections to the Hitchin base is universally closed.